dieterich-lab/rp-bp/docs/running-example.md

 * `ribosomal_index`
 * `star_index`

-Samples and models file paths must also be updated.
+The sample and output file paths must also be updated.

 * `riboseq_samples`
 * `riboseq_data`
-* `models_base`.
-This shoud point to the `models` folder of the rp-bp installation
 * `adapter_file`

 The following command will run the Rp-Bp (and Rp-chi) translation prediction pipelines using 2 CPUS.
 Please see the [usage instructions](usage-instructions.md#running-pipelines) for the expected output files.